SJShin-AI/LCMat/README.md

 ```

 ## Reproduce
-Considering LCMat-S, to get the result reported in the main paper, we provide a bash file for running `main.py`, which located at:
+For reproduce the results of LCMAT-S, we provide a bash file for running `main.py`, which located at:
 ```
 /bash/LCMat_XXX.sh
 ```
-with XXX is dataset.
+Here, XXX is dataset.
 You can get results in `result/` directory.

 You can also reproduce cross-architecture generalization result by running `cross_network_generalization.py`.

-We will also release LCMat-C soon.
+We will also release the code of LCMat-C soon.

 Thank you for your Interest in our paper!